Calcareous glade: Ozark Mountains glades

 Calcareous glades are well developed in the Ozark Mountains.
 In Missouri, the majority of these glades are found on dolomitic limestones, with less than 1% formed from calcitic limestone.
 Species indicative of Ozarkian calcareous glade communities include Cheilanthes feei (slender lip fern), Echinacea simulata (pale purple coneflower), Heliotropium tenellum (pasture heliotrope), Isoetes butleri (limestone quillwort), Oenothera macrocarpa (Missouri evening primrose), and Ophioglossum engelmannii (limestone adder's-tongue).
 In Missouri, Physaria filiformis (Missouri bladderpod) is a species restricted to calcitic limestone glades.
+The sloping terrain of glades in the Ozarks is distinct from the levelness of glades in the Southeastern US, causing faster soil erosion and a mosaic of plant distribution to form.

 Ridge and Valley glades

 The Ridge-and-Valley Appalachians, which extend north from Pennsylvania south to Alabama, have significant calcareous glade communities.
 These glades often have dolomitic soils, resulting in a high magnesium content (in contrast to the glades of the Nashville Basin).
 In Virginia, these glades provide habitat for rare magnesiophiles such as Addison's leatherflower (Clematis addisonii), tall larkspur (Delphinium exaltatum), smooth coneflower (Echinacea laevigata), and glade wild quinine (Parthenium auriculatum).

 At the southern end of the Ridge and Valley in Alabama in Bibb County, species endemism of glade communities peaks.
 This area, known as a Ketona Dolomite Outcrops, was first recognized as ecologically significant in 1992.
 Since its discovery, eight new plant taxa to science have been described from this region, in addition to the 60 species of conservation concern found in or around this community.
 Endemic species of this area include Castilleja kraliana, Dalea cahaba, Liatris oligocephala, Lithospermum decipiens, and Spigelia alabamensis.